 The City of Troy identified a property containing an abandoned, unlined landfill for development of a golf course and driving range facility.
 The project attracted significant public participation because a rare lake prairie wetland is immediately adjacent to the proposed development.
 The wetland is home for the Eastern Box Turtle, rare orchids and other endangered species.

-Project Scope The City retained NTH Consultants to perform an initial environmental investigation and to prepare a Baseline Environmental Assessment (BEA).
+Project Scope The city retained NTH to perform an initial environmental investigation and to prepare a Baseline Environmental Assessment (BEA).
 NTH’s role expanded as the project continued.
-We performed additional environmental, geotechnical, design and construction services throughout the development and construction phases until the project was completed.
+We performed additional environmental, geotechnical, design, and construction services throughout the development and construction phases until the project was completed.